code4game/glTFForUE4/README.md

 > If you get the message `batch response: This repository is over its data quota.
 Account responsible for LFS bandwidth should purchase more data packs to restore access.`
 > when you clone or pull from [github](https://github.com/code4game/glTFForUE4),
 > you can pull the project from [gitlab](https://gitlab.com/c4g/gltf/glTFForUE4).
-> *I don't have enough money to buy LFS bandwidth. :sob:.
-The LFS is excellent, but its free bandwidth is too small for an open-source project like this.*
+> *No income to pay for the LFS bandwidth. :sob:.
+The LFS is excellent, but its free bandwidth is too small for this open-source project.*
 >
 > [![itch.io](https://img.shields.io/badge/donate-itch%2Eio-orange.svg?style=flat)](https://c4gio.itch.io/gltf-for-ue4) [![opencollective.com](https://img.shields.io/badge/donate-collective%2Ecom-orange.svg?style=flat)](https://opencollective.com/gltfforue4#section-contribute)